 Spicy Vegan Chocolate Pie

-The addition of exotic cardamom spice really does set this tart apart from other chocolate tart recipes: the sweet spice blends so nicely with the taste of quality dark chocolate.
+The addition of exotic cardamom spice really does set this pie apart from other chocolate pie recipes: the sweet spice blends so nicely with the taste of quality dark chocolate.
 So I highly recommend making this tart at least once with the cardamom.

 I wonder where I'll put it next, haha.